Getting the Most Out of Your Sol+Guard™ Cover

 Enjoy your pool

 A high-performance Guard product such as Sol+Guard™ has a pro rata manufacturer’s warranty of 6 years and expected life span of 6 years plus.
-(Aussie pool will need to amend this) The cover’s unique properties are tailored and tested to return the cost of the cover within a year of use.
+The cover’s unique properties are tailored and tested to return the cost of the cover within a year of use.

 Following the tips above will allow you to get the most from your cover throughout its functional lifespan.
 When the time does come to dispose of your cover, remember that the material is made from LDPE and can be recycled, becoming new products and preventing unnecessary waste once it has finished saving you energy and costs on your pool.